apache/couchdb-documentation/src/config/indexbuilds.rst

         database.
 If the difference is larger than the threshold defined here the background job will only be allowed to run in the main queue.
 Defaults to 1000.

-.. config:section:: ken.ignore :: Auto-Indexing Blacklist
+.. config:section:: ken.ignore :: Auto-Indexing Blocklist

 Entries in this configuration section can be used to tell the background indexer to skip over specific database shard files.
 The key must be the exact name of the shard with the